josmar-crwdstffng/angular/aio/content/guide/testing.md

     </code-example>

-    This does the same things as the CircleCI configuration, except that Travis doesn't come with Chrome, so use Chromium instead.
+    This does the same things as the CircleCI configuration, except that Travis does not come with Chrome, so use Chromium instead.

 1. Commit your changes and push them to your repository.
-1. [Sign up for Travis CI](https://travis-ci.org/auth) and [add your project](https://travis-ci.org/profile).
-    You'll need to push a new commit to trigger a build.
+1. [Sign up for Travis CI](https://travis-ci.org/auth) and [add your project](https://travis-ci.org/profile). you will need to push a new commit to trigger a build.

     *   Learn more about Travis CI testing from [Travis CI documentation](https://docs.travis-ci.com).